The ABCQ of Conceiving Conception

 TABLE OF CONTENTS

-Conception: The Possibility of a Single Answer to When Did I begin?
+Chapter Two: A Unitary Beginning of One or Many: Two Views: Immediate or Delayed Animation; The Possibility of a Single Answer to When Did I begin?
 Embryology: What is One Organism?
-Reverting to What is Original
+Reverting to What is Original; A Difference of Words: Embryo and Child?

-Part II: Literary Truths and the Literal Truth: Comprising Chapters Three and Four
+Part III: Literary Truths and the Literal Truth: Comprising Chapters Three and Four

 Chapter Three: Passing Through the Past to the Present: From the “literal” use of an Image to the Truth of Embryology; Stage One: Taking the Comparison with a Plant to be Literally True; Stage Two: Movement, Sensation and the Rearing of Young; Stage Three: Rational Ensoulment; A Concluding Reflection: Towards Understanding Human Ensoulment; The Greatest Natural Transformation: The Unfolding of Conception

-Part III: What is Certain and What is Uncertain about Conception: Comprising Chapters Five, Six and Seven
+Part IV: What is Certain and What is Uncertain about Conception: Comprising Chapters Five, Six and Seven; Conversion to Reality

 Chapter Five: The Teaching of the Church and the Problem of Uncertainty: Prologue: A Modern Moment; Introduction: Who is My Neighbour; The Problem of Uncertainty in both Church Teaching and the 14th Amendment